lex-ibm/lex-ibm/README.md

 I'm always open for collaborations and interesting projects.
 Feel free to reach out if you have an idea or just want to chat!

+## Disclaimer

+Please note that the views and opinions expressed in my repositories and in the projects to which I contribute are solely my own and do not represent or reflect the official stance or opinion of IBM Corporation, IBM Power, or any of its subsidiaries.
+I am not an official spokesperson for these entities and my views should be considered my own.